-This research primarily aims to evaluate how future advancements like these will be received by the general public and whether it is possible to integrate them into the medical system.
-There has been prior research evaluating the public’s acceptance to new technologies in medicine which conclude that change and acceptance to these alternatives will take time.
-However, there has not been any notable research since the COVID-19 pandemic, which is critical when examining this topic [9].
+This research primarily aims to evaluate how future advancements like these will be received by the general public and whether it can integrate them into the medical system.
+Prior research evaluating the public’s acceptance of new technologies in medicine concludes that change and acceptance of these alternatives will take time.
+However, there has not been any considerable research since the COVID-19 pandemic, which is critical when examining this topic [9].
 Given that COVID-19 has significantly changed the public’s view on the healthcare system and forced them to adapt to the new reality of social distancing and safety precautions, we hypothesize that if technological advancements in medicine are implemented, then society will adapt and accept it as the new normal because the pandemic has forced a successful integration of medical technologies in the healthcare system and will continue to do so.

 Results

-To better understand society’s perception of medical procedures, we released a survey to the public that collected their opinions on a variety of topics related to hospital procedures.
-111 males and 139 females responded to the survey.
+To better understand society’s perception of medical procedures, we released a survey to the public that collected their opinions on various topics related to hospital procedures.
+One hundred eleven males and 139 females responded to the survey (Table 1).
 Respondents are organized into age groups: 0-14, 15-24, 25-64, and 65+.
-There were 12 respondents ages 0-14 (4.8%), 105 respondents ages 15-24 (42%), 127 respondents ages 25-65 (50.8%), and 6 respondents ages 65 and older (2.4%).
-34 of the respondents identified as Caucasian (13.6%), 1 as African American (0.4%), 3 as Hispanic (1.2%), 0 as Native American (0%), 208 as Asian (Including subcontinents) (83.2%), and 4 as other races (1.6%).
-9 participants are in Elementary School and Middle School (3.6%), 93 participants are in High School (37.2%), 51 participants are in an Undergraduate Program (20.4%), 83 participants are completing or have completed a Master’s Degree (33.2%), 14 participants are completing or have completed PhDs (5.6%).
+There were 12 respondents ages 0-14 (4.8%), 105 respondents ages 15-24 (42%), 127 respondents ages 25-65 (50.8%), and six respondents ages 65 and older (2.4%).
+Thirty four of the respondents identified as Caucasian (13.6%), one as African American (0.4%), three as Hispanic (1.2%), 0 as Native American (0%), 208 as Asian (Including subcontinents) (83.2%), and four as other races (1.6%).
+Nine participants were in Elementary School and Middle School (3.6%), 93 participants were in High School (37.2%), 51 participants were in an Undergraduate Program (20.4%), 83 participants were completing or have completed a Master’s Degree (33.2%), 14 participants were completing or have completed PhDs (5.6%).